kaldius/carousell_scraper/readme.md

 > e.g. "/cheapest 5" shows the 5 cheapest listings
 * `/range`: Displays all listings with price in the given range.
 Compulsary: two integers for max and min respectively.
 > e.g. "/range 20 30" shows all listings with price between S$20 to S$30
 * `/add`: Adds a search term to the currently monitored searches and calls for the scraper to do an initial scrape.
 This automatically sets the new search term to be the user's latest **selection**.
 Additionally, a `max_price` and `min_price` can be set for regular updates (see examples below).
+Comments can also be prepended using square brackets "[]".
-> e.g. "/add ipad mini" adds the search term "ipad mini" to the currently monitored list
+> e.g. "/add [My goal price is $500] ipad mini" adds the search term "ipad mini" to the currently monitored list

 > e.g. "/add ipad pro $1000" adds the search term and push notifications will only be sent if there is a recent listing with price **less than** $1000